 However, only users with the permission to Process Disputes can review and make a decision on a dispute

 The process of disputing an evaluation

 Anyone who can view an Evaluation result (either via Reports or the Completed Evaluations Table) can dispute an evaluation by simply clicking the Actions button at the top of the View Evaluation screen and selecting Submit a dispute

 On clicking Submit a dispute, a form pops-up.
-Here you can dispute any number of line item scores or outcomes and select a Reviewer.
-The list of Users presented in the Reviewer list comprise those Users with the permission to Process Disputes.
+Here you can dispute any number of line-item scores or outcomes and select a Reviewer.
+The list of Users presented in the Reviewer list comprises those Users with permission to Process Disputes.

 With the form completed, on pressing the Submit dispute button, a number of system actions are triggered.

 - The reviewer is notified to review the dispute with a link to the dispute embedded in the notification.